orangegroove/OGCoreDataStack/README.md

 	self.myVendor.tableView = myTableView;
 	self.myVendor.vending = YES;

-You still need to implement the UITableViewDataSource protocol, but use the vendor to keep track of number of sections, number of objects per section and fetching objects for an indexpath.
-The vendor will then keep your tableview updated as the underlying objects are updated.
+You still need to implement the UITableViewDataSource protocol, but use the vendor to keep track of number of sections, number of objects per section and fetching objects for an indexPath.
+The vendor will then keep your tableview updated as the underlying objects change.

 ## Notes